mozilla/miracle/docs/local.rst

 - `./server shell` - Opens a shell inside the application container.
 - `./server test` - Runs all tests inside the application container.
 - `./server alembic` - Runs alembic inside the application container.
-- `./server bloom` - Creates a bloom filter from a plain text file.

 In order to inspect the database, you can open a shell inside the running Postgres container::